LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 In C this is the best way to accomplish data hiding.
 It also makes debugging easier by reducing the surface area of things to modify.
+I would help too if variable names are clear.
 If a variable is out of scope then it can't be directly modified.
 For the most part, in C it would be declaring the variable at the lowest scope, but there is the static modifier for functions and extern.
-You can use the static key word to declare a function at file scope.
+You can use the static modifier to declare a function at file scope.
-More specifically it's specifying internal linkage.
+More specifically it's indicating internal linkage.
-It's kind of like creating a private method since it'll be just in the .c file.
+It's kind of like creating a private method since it'll be usable only in the source file.

 ```
 static void someFunction(){
     . . .
 }
 ```

 The opposite of this would be the usage of `extern`.
 This specifies external linkage. extern is like making a global variable that is declared in the header file that later gets defined.